 Believe me when I say, I have not pursued this endeavor haphazardly.
 I did not venture this task of revealing my theology without much consideration of what I would be up against – centuries of wrong Scriptural theology and a very entrenched bias toward that theology.

 From the onset, I had to be convinced I knew that what I was teaching was Biblical truth.
 Why?
 Because it is all I want.
 I don't want to teach anything that is not true.
 It is not about me, it is about God's people living a holy and acceptable life for the Lord and having accurate knowledge to do it.
 If I am proven wrong, I will be happy to admit it and move on.
 However, I haven't, as of yet, been convinced of that conclusion.
-In fact, as articles, interviews, sermons, and books spoken and/or written by those who adopt erred theologies of marriage keep coming forthwith, I am convinced all the more of my position.
+In fact, as articles, interviews, sermons, and books spoken and/or written by those who adopt erred theologies of marriage keep coming forth, I am convinced all the more of my position.

 Also, I see organized religion, which accepts this erred theology, continually embarrassing itself through its confusion, inappropriate sexual antics and discussions, and, as I have pointed out numerous times, adopting completely secular marriage concepts, causing great harm in the process.
 It is hypocritically replete with sexual sins, in spite of the Apostle Paul's admonishment "But fornication, and all uncleanness, or covetousness, let it not be once named among you, as becometh saints" (Ephesians 5:3, KJV), because of a lack of knowledge and enforcement of right Biblical standards of theology and lifestyle.